chenwj1989/AndroidRtpDemo/README.md

-# AndroidRTPDemo
+# Android RTP Demo
-An demo Android application for RTP multimedia streaming
+An Android application for RTP multimedia streaming